 The tar and compressed tar archive file formats (.tar and .tar.gz) are not supported for Windows Server instances.

 After you have a bundled archive file (known in AWS CodeDeploy as a revision), you upload it to an Amazon S3 bucket or Git repository.
 Then you use AWS CodeDeploy to deploy the revision.
-For instructions, see Deploy a Revision.
+For instructions, see Create a Deployment.